AquariusSPoolsDev/TheSplashShop-Tailwind-Woocommerce/README.md

-ShopChop
+The Splash Shop V2.0 Tailwind WooCommerce Theme
 ========

-ShopChop theme using Tailwind and Underscores.
-Use for WooCommerce custom.
+The Splash Shop V2.0 WooCommerce theme using Tailwind and Underscores.

 ## Quickstart